-&lt;sup>1 Kindly note that donors place great importance on a strong motivation form when selecting their fellows.
+1 Kindly note that donors place great importance on a strong motivation form when selecting their fellows.
 A weak motivation form may lead to failure of consideration of the application.
 Should the space provided below be insufficient, please attach additional sheets.

+Name of candidate:

+INSTRUCTIONS FOR REI FEREE:

-Please state below in what capacity and since when you have known the candidate, and your opinion on the candidate's ability to undertake the M.Hum. programme in International Maritime Legislation.
+capacity and since when you have known the candidate, and your bility to undertake the M.Hum. programme in International Maritime

+Name

 Name:

 Title:

-1 mic

 Institution: Signature:

-Date:
+· Date:

+Name of candidate:

+INSTRUCTIONS FOR RE FEREE:

-Please state below in what capacity and since when you have known the candidate, and your opinion on the candidate's ability to undertake the M.Hum. programme in International Maritime Legislation.
+capacity and since when you have known the candidate, and you ability to undertake the M.Hum. programme in International Maritime

 Name:

 Title:

 Institution: Signature:

-Date: